chimera-linux/chimera-linux.github.io/_docs/installation.md

 ## Verifying system media

 In each media bundle, the `sha256sums.txt` file contains SHA256 checksums of every file.
-Use this to check that your downloaded file is not corrupt.
+Use this to check that your downloaded file is not corrupted.

 The `sha256sums.txt` file is signed with [minisign](https://jedisct1.github.io/minisign/).
 The signing key is unique for each release batch.
 You can use this to make